 In the year ended December 31, 2020, the Company incorporated a trust to facilitate the acquisition of shares, by or for the benefit of employees and former employees.
-In the year ended December 31, 2020, the Company issued 25 million ordinary shares (equivalent to 3.125 million ADSs) to cover expected shares issued upon the vesting of share awards to employees.
+In the year ended December 31, 2022, the Company issued 28.0 million ordinary shares (equivalent to 3.5 million ADSs) to cover expected shares issued upon the vesting of share awards to employees.
+The Company issued no ordinary shares in the year ended December 31, 2021.

 The Company has the indirect ability to control the trust as trustees are required to act in accordance with the trust deed and because the Company controls the issuance of shares to cover awards.
 As a consequence, the trust is consolidated into the Company's consolidated financial statements.
-The shares that were issued to the trust that have not been issued to employees to satisfy vesting of share awards are included in the Consolidated Balance Sheet as treasury shares.
+The shares that were issued to the trust that have not been issued to employees to satisfy vesting of share awards are included in the Consolidated Balance Sheets as treasury shares.